 When Dave and Dragonfly found each other in 2017, it was a match made in heaven.
 These days, Dave spends most of his time at Dragonfly editing and writing proposal content for Health Care Service Corporation while supporting other clients.
 He brings with him a super-nerd-level love of style guides.
 Ask him any question about the Associated Press Stylebook or The Chicago Manual of Style and you’ll have a hard time shutting him up.
 He recently revised Health Care Service Corporation’s internal proposal style guide and had way too much fun doing it.

-Alongside his editing career, Dave has worked in improv comedy for twenty-four years, performing in thousands of shows and teaching classes to young kids, teens, and adults.
+Alongside his editing career, Dave has worked in improv comedy for 24 years, performing in thousands of shows and teaching classes to young kids, teens, and adults.
 (In fact, one of his improv students was a writer for Dragonfly, and she brought Dragonfly and Dave together.)
 He also enjoys playing board games and going on road trips with his lovely wife and two awesome children.

 Dave graduated from the University of Wisconsin–Milwaukee with a bachelor’s degree in journalism and mass communication and a minor in English.
 He’s also an Eagle Scout.